stuchalk/WFChemCookbook/_sources/school/sch_excel_import.md

 ![fig1](../images/sch_excel_import_fig1.jpg)
 Caption: The Excel import dialog (a) and the options for 'File origin' (b)

 Using the open file dialog is important if your text file contains unicode (e.g., UTF-8).
-If you double click on a .csv, .tsv, or other file with an extension that Excel automatically recognizes, the file will be opened without giving you the option to choose UTF-8 as the encoding format.
+If you double-click on a .csv, .tsv, or other file with an extension that Excel automatically recognizes, the file will be opened without giving you the option to choose UTF-8 as the encoding format.
 This results in 'weird characters' (technical term ;) ) showing up in your imported file (see Figure 2a).
 However, if you change the extension of such a file to '.txt' and then open it from within